 Characteristics of successful investors

-·Quantitative skills: You’ll likely spend a lot of time crunching numbers as a real estate investor.
-It’s important for you to have good quantitative skills and a strong ability to consider and process various facts and figures when you’re making investment choices.
+You’ll likely spend a lot of time crunching numbers as a real estate investor.
+You need to have good quantitative skills and a strong ability to consider and process various facts and figures when you’re making investment choices.

 Questions to ask before investing full-time

 If you have the skills necessary to succeed at real estate investing, there are a few questions you should ask yourself to help you determine whether it’s the right time to make a transition from your day job into full-time investing.